maurizioorani/Pdf-AI-Utility/Readme.md

     -   Extract text from images (PNG, JPG, TIFF) and PDFs using Tesseract.
     -   Async processing for large PDFs with progress tracking.
     -   **AI-Enhanced OCR Correction**: Improve OCR accuracy using local LLMs (via Ollama) with specialized prompts and text chunking.
+    -   **Text Improvement with AI**: Enhance given text using AI to improve readability, clarity, or style.
     -   Save and manage OCR results.
 -   **💬 Talk with your Documents (Q&A with RAG)**:
     -   Utilizes LangChain4j for Retrieval Augmented Generation (RAG).